The Local Audit and Accountability Act 2014, sections 25 - 28.

 Members of the public and local government electors have certain rights in the audit process:

-From 1 June 2018 to 12 July 2018 between 9am and 5pm Monday to Friday any person may inspect the accounts of the Council for the year ended 31 March 2018 and certain related documents (comprising books, deeds, contracts, bills, vouchers and receipts) by appointment made either by email: email@example.com, or by tel: 01629 538950 or at the address on this page.
-They may also make copies of the accounts and documents.
+From 9 June 2020 to 20 July 2020 between 9am and 4pm Monday to Friday any person may inspect the accounts of the council for the year ended 31 March 2020 and certain related documents (comprising books, deeds, contracts, bills, vouchers and receipts) by appointment made either by email: firstname.lastname@example.org, or by writing to Eleanor Scriven at the address at the end of this page.
+Copies of the accounts and certain related documents may also be taken.

-From 10am on 1 June 2018 to 5pm on 12 July 2018 inclusive, a local government elector for the area of the Council, or his/her representative, may ask the auditor questions about the accounts.
-Please contact the auditor at the address on this page to make arrangements to ask any questions.
+From 9am on 9 June 2020 to 4pm on 20 July 2020 inclusive, a local government elector for the area of the council, or his/her representative, may ask the auditor questions about the accounts.
+Please contact the auditor at the address at the beginning of this page to make arrangements to ask any questions.

-From 10am on 1 June 2018 to 5pm on 12 July 2018 inclusive, a local government elector for the area of the Council, or his/her representative, may object to the Council's accounts asking that the auditor issue a report in the public interest (under section 27 of the Local Audit and Accountability Act 2014) and/or apply to the court for a declaration that an item in the accounts is contrary to law (under section 28 of the Local Audit and Accountability Act 2014).
-Written notice of a proposed objection and the grounds on which it is made must be sent to the auditor at the address given and copied to Janie Berry, Director of Legal Services, at the following address:
+From 9am on 9 June 2020 to 4pm on 20 July 2020 inclusive, a local government elector for the area of the council, or his/her representative, may object to the council's accounts asking that the auditor issue a report in the public interest (under section 27 of the Local Audit and Accountability Act 2014) and/or apply to the court for a declaration that an item in the accounts is contrary to law (under section 28 of the Local Audit and Accountability Act 2014).
+Written notice of a proposed objection and the grounds on which it is made must be sent to the auditor at the address given at the beginning of this page and copied to Simon Hobbs, Director of Legal Services, at the following address:

 Derbyshire County Council